Partial function

 In mathematics, a partial function f from a set X to a set Y is a function from a subset S of X (possibly the whole X itself) to Y. The subset S, that is, the domain of f viewed as a function, is called the domain of definition or natural domain of f.
 If S equals X, that is, if f is defined on every element in X, then f is said to be a total function.

-More technically, a partial function is a binary relation over two sets that associates every element of the first set to at most one element of the second set; it is thus a functional binary relation.
-It generalizes the concept of a (total) function by not requiring every element of the first set to be associated to exactly one element of the second set.
+In other words, a partial function is a binary relation over two sets that associates to every element of the first set at most one element of the second set; it is thus a univalent relation.
+This generalizes the concept of a (total) function by not requiring every element of the first set to be associated to an element of the second set.